 This reality underscores the importance of preparing policy-makers to manage escalation during a conflict under the nuclear shadow.
-The use of nuclear weapons in a war between the US and allies and Russia, China,
+The use of nuclear weapons in a war between the US and allies and Russia, China, for checking escalation, decisionmakers will inevitably conclude that the potential costs of the US confronting a nuclear-armed adversary will outweigh US addressed.
+Absent a strategic plan For these competitors, nuclear forces are a deterrence tool that plays "a foundational and active role across all phases of crisis and conflict." interests.8

-Yet practical concepts for escalation management are lacking in the post-Cold War era-a critical shortcoming that must be addressed.
-Absent a strategic plan for checking escalation, decisionmakers will inevitably conclude that the potential costs of the US confronting a nuclear-armed adversary will outweigh US interests.8
+Yet practical concepts for escalation management are lacking in the post-Cold War era-a critical shortcoming that must be